cliffano/bruce-ng/docs/index.md

 # bruce-ng

-bruce-ng is a collection of open source utility libraries and tools that I put together throughout the years in order to save myself from having to do annoying repetitive tasks.
+bruce-ng is a collection of open source utility libraries and tools that I put together throughout the years in order to simplify various tasks and to save time from having to do them repetitively.

 ### API